SahinDa/SahinDa/README.md

 I am an undergraduate student pursuing a B.Tech in Information Technology at Kalyani Government Engineering College.
 With a strong foundation in **data structures, algorithms, and object-oriented programming**, I specialize in full-stack web development and creating scalable, user-centric solutions.

----

-## 👨‍💻 Professional Summary
-- Skilled in **JavaScript, React.js, Node.js**, and modern web technologies.
-- Solved over **1,400 coding challenges** across platforms like LeetCode and GeeksforGeeks.
-- Certified in **Java Full Stack Development** with a score of 93.5%.
-- Passionate about building impactful applications that enhance user experience.

----

 ## 💻 Technical Skills